MOSEK/mosek.rust/doc/source/api.rst

 ``j``
     Index of the first variable in the conic constraint.

 Appends a new conic constraint to the problem.
-The function assumes the members of cone are sequential where the first member has index ``j`` and the last ``j+nummem-1``.

 .. index:: append_cones_seq